-The 20 UNDANA (Indonesian) participants were selected from a large pool of first year undergraduate students who were just completing the compulsory second semester of General English.
-Those chosen had good academic records, and showed enthusiasm for the project, and familiarity with Information and Communications Technology.
+The 20 UNDANA (Indonesian) participants were selected from a large pool of first-year undergraduate students who were just completing the compulsory second semester of General English.
+Those chosen had good academic records and showed enthusiasm for the project, and familiarity with Information and Communications Technology.
 All the students are young, in their late teens early twenties, studying a variety of disciplines, including public health, veterinary medicine, mathematics, chemistry, social sciences, and agriculture.
 The students study on campus on the edge of Kupang, West Timor, the capital city of East Nusa Tenggara province (NTT).
 The students come from Kupang, regional West Timor and neighbouring islands, such as Rote, Flores and Sumba.
 Many of the UNDANA students relished the opportunity to interact with native speakers of English.

-CDU: The 20 CDU (Australian) participants are all external students, most enrolled through Open University Australia, studying first year level two Indonesian externally.
+CDU: The 20 CDU (Australian) participants are all external students, most enrolled through Open University Australia, studying first-year level two Indonesian externally.
 They study a variety of disciplines including arts, teaching, security and international relations.
-Several are also studying Indonesian for personal or work related interests.
+Several are also studying Indonesian for personal or work-related interests.
 Some work in the armed forces, performing arts, teaching and farming.
 The students reside in the capital cities and regional towns (small and large) of every Australian state and territory.

 Integration of program into learning curriculum and assessment: participation in the BRIDGE program is worth 40 per cent of their final grade.
 The other 60 per cent is from written assignments based on formal structured lesson materials.
-The topics, including vocabulary and grammar, in the formal lessons inform the interactive conversational tasks in the BRIDGE program.
-Such discussion topics are on self and family, location of, and comparing places, daily activities and hobbies, and education.
+The topics, including vocabulary and grammar, in the formal lessons, inform the interactive conversational tasks in the BRIDGE program.
+Such discussion topics are on self and family, the location of, and comparing places, daily activities and hobbies, and education.